Raphael-Boichot/The-TinyGB-Printer/README.md

 (Credit: Raphaël BOICHOT)

 ## What's inside / how does it work ?
-The code is basically the [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) (with a bit of tuning to handle the RP2040 specificities) running on core 0 and a custom image decoder running on core 1 in parallel.
-Core 0 politely asks core 1 to convert data at certain times with a flag.
-Core 0 is quite busy with interrupts while core 1 is more or less idle depending on tasks asked by core 0.
-Good timing between the two cores is critical (and required quite a lot of optimisation) as core 0 cannot miss any interrupt and core 1 must fullfill all its tasks on time with a good safety margin.
+The code is basically the [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) (with a bit of tuning to handle the Pi Pico SDK commands) running on core 0 and a custom image decoder running on core 1 in parallel.
+Good timing between the two cores is critical (and required quite a lot of optimisation) as core 0 cannot miss any single interrupt while core 1 must fullfill all its tasks on time with a good safety margin.
+Flux control to "occupy" the Game Boy during image conversion is not necessary here.

 ## Easy to install
 - After soldering everything, connect the Raspberry Pi Pico with a USB cable to your computer while pressing BOOT, drop the [uf2 file](/Builds) to the USB folder poping out and enjoy your device.
 If it makes smoke, check for shorts with a multimeter.